-As a dedicated open-source 3-D creation suite software supporting "modelling, rigging, animation, simulation, rendering, compositing, motion tracking, video editing and game creation"25, the number of options available for presentation and animation of X3D meshes in BLENDER is extremely large.
-The many capabilities of this software lie at the core of its steep learning curve, so that using BLENDER for the first time may appear as a formidable task.
-To ease the process and facilitate the first-time use of BLENDER, we provide in the Github repository associated to this article annotated PYTHON scripts which automatically import X3D files generated using MAYAVI (see Section 3.2) and produce high quality ready-to-render animations.
-One final rendered movie frame is presented in Figure 5 for completeness.
+As a dedicated open-source 3D creation suite software supporting "modeling, rigging, animation, simulation, rendering, compositing, motion tracking, video editing and game creation"25, the number of options available for presentation and animation of X3D meshes in BLENDER is extremely large.
+The many capabilities of this software lie at the core of its steep learning curve, so that using BLENDER for the first time may appear to be a formidable task.
+To ease the process and facilitate the first-time use of BLENDER, we provide as supplementary material to this article annotated PYTHON scripts, which automatically import X3D files generated using MAYAVI (see Section 3.2) and produce high quality ready-to-render